In writing this

 Myself, along with many others, fit into many different sub-groups.

-There is no way to know if CFS/ME causes are multiple and cumulative or if one single factor leads to the development of this chronic illness.
+There is no way to know if Chronic Fatigue Syndrome causes are multiple and cumulative or if one single factor is responsible.

 Early on when living with illness I had no diagnosis.
 As some of you